lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Tell me about the project that you are most proud of
 Promotion Shopping Page.
 - First, the impact is pretty big.
-It's a customer facing project, which has a
+It's a customer facing project, which has a huge volumn of traffic.
+- Second, I led this project by building from scratch, there were a lot of ambuiguities.
+We don't know what exact requirements were,

 ## Tell me about a time you failed or made a mistake